spacelift-io/terraform-provider-spacelift/README.md

 ### `spacelift_aws_role` data source

 `spacelift_aws_role` represents [cross-account IAM role delegation](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html) between the Spacelift worker and an individual [stack](#spacelift_stack-resource) or [module](#spacelift_module-resource).
 If this is set, Spacelift will use AWS STS to assume the supplied IAM role and put its temporary credentials in the runtime environment.

+If you use private workers, you can also assume IAM role on the worker side using your own AWS credentials (e.g. from EC2 instance profile).

 Note: when assuming credentials, Spacelift will use `$accountName/$stackID` or `$accountName/$moduleID` as [external ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) and Run ID as [session ID](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole).

 #### Example usage